11 of the Best Hikes in San Diego…Most Within 15 Minutes of Your Door!

 4. East Shepherd Canyon

-Shade can be difficult to come by on most hikes in San Diego but East Shepherd Canyon in Tierrasanta has many tall eucalyptus trees to provide some relief from the sun.
-At just 2.5 miles round trip, this is a relatively quick hike with little elevation gain, making it perfect for hikers, and dogs, of any skill level.
+Shade can be difficult to come by on most hikes in San Diego but East Shepherd Canyon in Tierrasanta has many tall eucalyptus trees to give some relief from the sun.
+At just 2.5 miles round trip, this is a relatively quick hike with little elevation gain, making it perfect for hikers—and dogs—of any skill level.

 5. Tecolote Canyon